ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

  ```
  **Note:** For both of the methods the `<CLIENT_ID>` and `<CLIENT_SECRET>` should be generated.
 The values can be any string, but normally a 32 character string that is base64 encoded is used.
 You can use BASE64 to encode your character string.
 For more information, see: [BASE64](https://www.base64encode.org/).

-  Example command using base64 to encode a character string:
+  Example command that uses base64 to encode a character string:
   ```
   #
   # Generate two encrypted streams from some longer-than-32-characters strings